 The Master of Arts in Literacy Education (formerly M.A. in Reading) is designed for individuals who wish to obtain a graduate degree and PreK-Adult Reading Specialist certification in West Virginia.
 Coursework will focus on preparing specialized reading professionals in the three areas identified by the International Literacy Association.
 Graduates will be prepared to assume roles in elementary or secondary classrooms, Title I contexts, and in other school leadership opportunities, and may be able to attach Reading Specialist certification to regular West Virginia teaching licensure.
 The degree requires 30 credit hours for completion, and is completed entirely online.

 West Virginia University's nationally ranked Online Hybrid MBA allows you to maintain momentum in your career while simultaneously pursuing a master's degree.
-To enhance experiential learning, four mandatory 3-4 day residencies are built into the program - one each fall and spring semesters.
-During our residencies, you'll connect what you learn in the classroom to tangible issues and develop confidence in what you know and what you can do while incorporating course curriculum.
+To enhance experiential learning, four mandatory 3-4 day residencies are built into the program—one each fall and spring semester.
+During our residencies, you'll connect what you learn in the classroom to tangible issues and develop confidence in what you know and what you can do while incorporating the course curriculum.
 These experiences will provide interaction with faculty, experiential learning, and networking opportunities with peers.
-Three residencies are held in Morgantown, West Virginia with the fourth being in Washington, D.C.
+Three residencies are held in Morgantown, West Virginia, with the fourth being in Washington, D.C.
 The degree requires 48 credit hours for completion.

 The online Multidisciplinary Studies undergraduate degree program is comprised of three related minors.
 The program does not limit students to courses of study in a particular college or school, but rather stresses the importance of breadth of knowledge and cross-disciplinary communication.
 The program emphasizes flexibility and combines specialized knowledge from individual disciplines with a unique ability to approach problems from divergent perspectives.
-Students learn to apply their minors to real-world problems and to apply multidisciplinary techniques in communicating the strengths of their self-chosen course of study.
-19 minors are available online.
+Students may choose from 20 different minors.
+They learn to apply their three minors to real-world problems and to apply multidisciplinary techniques in communicating the strengths of their self-chosen course of study.
 The degree requires 120 credit hours for completion, and all coursework can be completed online.

 The Master of Arts in Music Industry offers an integrated and methodical approach to understanding and mastery of current music industry systems and commercial practices, combined with constant vigilance, close analysis, and acute awareness of new regulations, income streams, and business models.
 To facilitate this holistic, methodical approach, the program's courses are divided into three academic modules and an industry project.
 The degree requires 33 credit hours for completion, and is completed entirely online.

-Baccalaureate prepared nurses can obtain a master's degree in nursing through the our BSN-DNP program which is offered primarily online.
-This program is designed for nurses, who already have a bachelor's degree in nursing, to obtain a Master of Science in Nursing (MSN) in 48 credit hours, with the option to finish the Doctor of Nursing Practice (DNP) degree in 14 additional credit hours (total of 62 credit hours).
+Nurses who have a bachelor’s degree can obtain a master's degree in nursing through our BSN to DNP program, which is offered primarily online.
+This program is designed to give nurses who already have a bachelor's degree in nursing the opportunity to obtain a Master of Science in Nursing (MSN) in 48 credit hours, with the option to finish the Doctor of Nursing Practice (DNP) degree in 14 additional credit hours (for a total of 62 credit hours).
 Upon completion of the MSN requirements, students will have the ability to sit for advanced practice certification.
-Specialty tracks prepare students to certify as pediatric and family nurse practitioners.
+Specialty tracks prepare students to certify as pediatric or family nurse practitioners.